mbasaglia/PixelCayman/Contributing.md

-If you find a bug, or have a suggestion for a new feature you can report it in the [issue tracker](https://github.com/mbasaglia/PixelCayman/issues) or on IRC (#PixelCaymen on FreeNode, highlight Melanosuchus).
+If you find a bug, or have a suggestion for a new feature you can report it in the [issue tracker](https://github.com/mbasaglia/PixelCayman/issues) or on IRC (#PixelCayman on FreeNode, highlight Melanosuchus).

 Non-Technical Contributions
 ---------------------------